-In my first install of Linux (Ubuntu 22.04) in Sept, 2025, I just went for Ollama.
-It looked easy.
+In my first install of Linux (Ubuntu 22.04) in Sept, 2025, I just installed Ollama for testing all of these gpu’s LLM performance.
+Working with Ollama looked easy.
 I’d not used any LLM software previously, so that’s what I did.
 After attempting to replicate my efforts present day, (Nov 2025) I couldn’t seem to get Ollama working with my Radeon 7 / Mi50 gpu’s.
 I finally realized it was due to the version that installs when you run the standard Ollama install:

 curl -fsSL https://ollama.com/install.sh | sh